 Not far from Queenstown, is the Cardrona and Treble Cone and Treble

 Cone ski and snow boarding fields located in

-2016) - a ten day extravaganza of Queenstown's unique culture and
+2017) - a four day extravaganza of Queenstown's unique culture and

 community with street parties, fireworks, international and local acts,